Riley Greene Player Props: Tigers vs. White Sox

-Riley Greene -- with a slugging percentage of .634 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Chicago White Sox, with Lucas Giolito on the mound, on May 25 at 6:40 PM ET.
+The Detroit Tigers, including Riley Greene (.489 on-base percentage in past 10 games, 126 points above season-long percentage), take on starter Lance Lynn and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Royals.
+He had two hits (going 2-for-3 with an RBI) in his most recent appearance against the White Sox.

 Riley Greene Game Info & Props vs. the White Sox